 A Rebel runs across a field during a skirmish at Norskedalen.

-Battles are held at 11 a.m. and 2 p.m.
+Skirmishes are at 11 a.m. and battles at 2 p.m.
 Saturday and Sunday.
 For more, see Blasts from the past.

-Oct.
-12-13, Civil War Heritage Weekend at Norskedalen near Coon Valley, Wis.
+Oct., Civil War Immersion Weekend at Norskedalen near Coon Valley, Wis.
 The skirmishes on this atmospheric pioneer homestead in the coulees southeast of La Crosse, Wis., don't have horses, but they feature living-history actors whose performances can leave onlookers in tears.